Cowboys News App [Android]

 Cowboys Blog - Week 4 NFL Game Picks

 FILE – In this Nov.
-20, 2011, file photo, an NFL logo is displayed on the Ford Field turf before an NFL football game between the and the in Detroit.
+20, 2011, file photo, an NFL logo is displayed on the Ford Field turf before an NFL football game between the Detroit Lions and the Carolina Panthers in Detroit.
 Google has been holding talks with the National Football League, raising speculation that the internet monolith is seeking new inroads into television.
 With Google sitting on a cash pile of $48 billion, the league's Sunday Ticket package is easily within its budget.
 The contract is currently held by DirecTV, but it expires at the end of the 2014 season.
 (AP Photo/Carlos Osorio, File) ORG XMIT: NY171

 It seems that owning Sundays, Mondays and Thursdays just won't do.
 I'm waiting for the day when we have an NFL game on every day of the week at this rate.
 You laugh now but just wait.